-Using a Menstrual Cup After Birth: What to Know
+Using a Menstrual Cup After Birth.

-Your body changes after childbirth, and so might your period.
-Whether you’ve given birth vaginally or via C-section, using a menstrual cup postpartum is possible, safe, and often more comfortable than traditional products.
 This guide explains when to start, what size to use, and how Lena Cup supports your body’s recovery.

 When Can You Start Using a Menstrual Cup After Birth?